pollfish/docs/offerwall.md

 <p align="center"><img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish_production/doc_images/unlock_screens.png" width="750" height="auto"/>

-  | **Note:** If a publisher knows the demographic info of the users upfront, he can pass them during initialization in code and skip those questions from being rendered to the user
+  | **Note:** If a publisher knows the demographic info of the users upfront, he can pass them during initialization in code and skip those questions from being rendered to users

 <h3>2.
-Choosing & completing a survey</h3>
+Choosing & Completing a survey</h3>

-Users can choose from a variety of different surveys to participate
+Once a user ulocked surveys from the previous step, he can choose from a variety of different surveys to participate

 <p align="center"><img style="margin: 0 auto; display: block;" src="https://storage.googleapis.com/pollfish_production/doc_images/offerwall_landing.png" width="260" height="auto"/>

+If not surveys are available for that user, an empty state screen will be rendered to the user to inform him to check back later for survey opportunities

 <h3>3.
 Getting rewarded on survey completion</h3>